The tradition of roasting a fresh pumpkin is one the boys and I have had for years. 🎃🎃🎃

-- Rinse pumpkin under warm water, removing dirt
+- Rinse pumpkins under warm water, removing dirt

 - Scoop out seeds with a metal spoon, I use an old measuring spoon that has a nice edge

-- Lay pumpkin face side down in a large baking dish
+- Lay pumpkins face side down in a large baking dish

-- Remove from oven and scoop out insides, discarding skin
+- Remove from oven and scoop out insides, discarding skins

 - Store in refrigerator in a glass mason jar